AndersDeath/diary2/000-current.md

 # 20 October - Friday - Yerevan - 386 day of immigration

 It's Friday.
 I am happy to have it.
 I am exhausted. this week was really hard.
 Today I was working on graphql setup again.
 Everything looks fine and probably the work on this stuff will be done soon.
-It's not the first time when I work
+It's not the first time when I work with this technologies but still.